Boston University welcomes you!

 Instrumental to our global outreach, MET International forges partnerships with outstanding academic institutions across the globe to bring their students to our US programs.
 The mutual benefits are indisputable—our classrooms are enriched by diverse insights, customs, and traditions, while partner students gain exceptional preparation for the global business environment through study in Boston.
 As part of Boston University, MET’s business programs are accredited by AACSB International―The Association to Advance Collegiate Schools of Business.

-Engaging with people, ideas, and pressing issues that impact the world has always been vital to the mission of the University and MET.
+Engaging with people, ideas, and challenges that impact the world has always been vital to the mission of the University and MET.
 Simply put, global engagement is in our DNA.
-In the wake of the 2016 presidential election, Boston University wishes to underscore its commitment to diversity and inclusion.
+As an international community, we remain steadfast in our commitment to diversity, inclusion, respect, and dignity—principles that inspire us to achieve our highest standards personally and professionally, alone or as a team.
+With this in mind, I wish to underscore Boston University’s commitment to diversity and inclusion.

 I invite you to learn more about our programs, faculty, and university—and to consider the benefits of an educational partnership with us.

 About the Dean

 Dean Zlateva oversees Boston University’s Metropolitan College & Extended Education, one of the largest of Boston University’s 17 schools and colleges.
 Diverse and innovative, Metropolitan College educates four thousand undergraduate and graduate degree candidates, and thousands of others in non-degree programs, each year—on campus, onsite at corporations and other locales, overseas, and online.
 The Dean is also responsible for MET International, the University’s distance learning enterprise, and Summer Term.
 In addition, Dr. Zlateva is director for education at Boston University’s Center for Reliable Information Systems and Cyber Security (RISCS).